-United Kingdom (UK)

-Broadly, in the accounts, the United Kingdom comprises Great Britain plus Northern Ireland and that part of the continental shelf deemed by international convention to belong to the UK.
+United Kingdom (UK) Broadly, in the accounts, the United Kingdom (UK) comprises Great Britain plus Northern Ireland and that part of the continental shelf deemed by international convention to belong to the UK.
 It excludes the Channel Islands and the Isle of Man.

-Valuables

-Goods of considerable value that are not used primarily for production or consumption but are held as stores of value over time, for example, precious metals, precious stones, jewellery and works of art.
+Valuables Goods of considerable value that are not used primarily for production or consumption but are held as stores of value over time, for example, precious metals, precious stones, jewellery and works of art.
+Valuation See basic prices, purchasers' prices, factor cost.

-Valuation

-See basic prices, purchasers' prices, factor cost.

 Value added

 The balance on the production account: output less intermediate consumption.
 Value added may be measured net or gross.

 Value Added Tax (VAT) (D.211)

 A tax paid by enterprises.
 In broad terms an enterprise is liable for VAT on the total of its taxable sales but may deduct tax already paid by suppliers on its inputs (intermediate consumption).
 Therefore, the tax is effectively on the value added by the enterprise.
-Where the enterprise cannot deduct tax on its inputs the tax is referred to as non-deductible.
+Where the enterprise cannot deduct tax on its inputs, the tax is referred to as non-deductible.
 VAT is the main UK tax on products (D.21).

 Compendium

 Background notes

 Information about the compilation of the latest national accounts including quality and reliability issues.

-Release date: 31 October 2019

 Table of contents

-- 1. What do you think?
+- 1. Feedback

 - 2. Release policy

 - 3. Continuous improvement of sources, methods and communication

 - 4. National accounts classification decisions

 - 5. Economic context

 - 6. Important quality issues

 - 7. The quality of Blue Book estimates

 - 8. Reliability

 - 9. Further information

 - 10. Code of Practice

-1. What do you think?
+1. Feedback

 We welcome your feedback on this publication.
 If you would like to get in touch, please contact us via email: blue. book.coordination@ons.gov.uk.

-2. Release policy This release includes data up to 2018.
-Data are consistent with the Index of Production and the current price trade in goods data within UK trade, both published on 9 September 2019, and Balance of payments, Quarterly national accounts and UK Economic Accounts, published on 30 September 2019.
-3. Continuous improvement of sources, methods and communication Prior to publication, we published a series of articles detailing the changes and the impact they would have within Blue Book 2019; these can be found on the National accounts articles page.
-This includes supplementary analyses of data to help with the interpretation of statistics, and guidance on the methodology used to produce the national accounts.
-4. National accounts classification decisions The UK National Accounts are produced under internationally agreed guidance and rules set out principally in the European System of Accounts: ESA 2010 (PDF, 6.4MB) and the accompanying Manual on Government Deficit and Debt - Implementation of ESA 2010 - 2016 edition (MGDD) (PDF, 3.7MB).
+2. Release policy

+This release includes data up to 2019.
+Data are consistent with the Index of Production and the current price trade in goods data within UK trade, both published on 9 October 2020, as well as the balance of payments, quarterly national accounts and UK Economic Accounts, published on 30 September 2020.

+3. Continuous improvement of sources, methods and communication

+Because of changes to our publishing regime as a result of the coronavirus (COVID-19) pandemic, which allowed us to increase our level of cross-cutting analysis to service the needs of the UK, we have been unable to provide our separate high-level articles detailing methods guidance for Blue Book 2020.
+However, we have published a series of articles detailing the changes and the impact they would have within Blue Book 2020.
+These can be found on the Office for National Statistics (ONS) website using the following keywords: BlueBook2020, BB20 and NationalAccounts.

+4. National accounts classification decisions

+The UK National Accounts are produced under internationally agreed guidance and rules set out European System of Accounts: ESA 2010 (PDF, 6.4MB) and the accompanying Manual on Government Deficit and Debt - Implementation of ESA 2010 to 2016 edition (MGDD) (PDF, 3.7MB).

 In the UK, we are responsible for the application and interpretation of these rules.
-Therefore we make classification decisions based upon the agreed guidance and rules.
-5. Economic context We publish Economic commentary, giving commentary on the latest gross domestic product (GDP) estimate and our other economic releases.
-The next commentary will be published on 20 December 2019.
-6. Important quality issues Common pitfalls in interpreting series:
+Therefore, we make classification decisions based on the agreed guidance and rules.

+5. Economic context

+We publish economic commentary, giving commentary on the latest gross domestic product (GDP) estimate and our other economic releases.
+The next commentary will be published on 22 December 2020.

+6. Important quality issues

+Common pitfalls in interpreting series include: